lukaszkorecki/dev-machine/README.md

 When `vagrant up` is run Vagrant will boot two machines:

-- **default** - with all development stuff like Vim, Ruby 2.2, Golang, Python
+- **default** - with all development stuff like Ruby 2.2, Golang, Python, latest OpenJDK, Node
-- **storage** - with Elasticsearch 1.4, PG 9.4 and RabbitMQ
+- **storage** - with Elasticsearch 2.x, PG 9.4, Redis, RethinkDB 2.3 and RabbitMQ

 See `boostrap*` files for more details